 In principle, only the first application filed in a state party to the Paris Convention or a member of the WTO can form the basis of a priority right.
 In the EPC this is made clear in Art.
 87(1) and (4) EPC.

-Therefore, if apart from the application whose priority is being claimed in the subsequent European application, an earlier previous application was also filed, in order to check the validity of the priority claim it must be established whether the invention claimed in the subsequent application was already disclosed in the earlier previous application (see in this chapter II.D.4.1).
-Three decisions in particular have also focused on the identity of the applicants (see in this chapter II.D.4.2).
+Therefore, if apart from the application whose priority is being claimed in the subsequent European application, an earlier previous application was also filed, in order to check the validity of the priority claim it must be established whether the invention claimed in the subsequent application was already disclosed in the earlier previous application – see in this chapter II.D.4.1.
+Decisions also focusing on the identity of the applicants are dealt with in this chapter II.D.4.2.

 For the case of a priority held invalid because it was not shown, for the purpose of Art.
-87(4) EPC 1973, that at the date of filing of the application from which priority was claimed, a previous first application filed by the applicant in respect of the same invention had been withdrawn, see T 1056/01 (reported in Chapter III.G.4.3.4).
+87(4) EPC 1973, that at the date of filing of the application from which priority was claimed, a previous first application filed by the applicant in respect of the same invention had been withdrawn, see T 1056/01 (reported in chapter III.G.4.3.5).